-And then there opportunities for golf, horse riding, kayaking, tree climbing at Go Ape and many other attractions close enough for a day out - even a trip into Edinburgh.
+And then there opportunities for golf, horse riding, kayaking, and many other attractions close enough for a day out - even a trip into Edinburgh.

 All in all there is plenty to do although you might just want to enjoy the miles and miles of unspoilt countryside, still wild and inspiring, which makes the Ettrick valley so special and just relax, guddle about and stargaze.